 - Re-sale home value

-This is just one example of how our national strategy continues to reflect the industrial age proclivity for consumption, when we know that consumption-based economics leads to boom and bust.
-Sustainable economic models would be less volatile by nature.
 We won’t get to a new economic platform overnight, but we will never get there if we don’t start modifying what we measure and define what economic success looks like.
-Does success look like the return of low wage manufacturing jobs from China, or new high wage knowledge economy jobs fuels by innovation and the reinvention of education?
+Does success look like the return of low wage manufacturing jobs from China, or new high wage knowledge economy jobs fueled by innovation and the reinvention of education?
 We may have to navigate our futures, but we do influence our short term destiny by choosing what we think is important, and making those choices even more important by tying our national health to the measurement of those factors.
-If we want an innovative future, we need to start measuring the positive change in attitudes rather than those things that that defined success in the 1930s and 40s.
+If we want an innovative future, we need to start measuring the positive change in attitudes rather than the metrics that defined success in the 1930s and 40s.